 Another cyclist comes on stage…

 At the time I was entering the border town of Piranshahr another cyclist went through the city.
 No one told me, nor him.
 He took small roads, minor tracks not depicted on my map.
 He used an old map given to him by a teacher.
 He is able to camp wild where I as a woman always have to search for shelters.
 I find it unsafe to camp wild as I sampled too many men thinking I am an easy European woman, in for what they see on their porn movies.
-This Henrik guy moves from tiny Kurdish villages to other unnamed settlements, places in full marriage swing while I peddle from city to city over a highway with trucks and beeping cars.
+This cyclist having entered at the same time as me, Henrik turns out his name, moves from tiny Kurdish villages to other unnamed settlements, places in full marriage swing while I peddle from city to city over a highway with trucks and beeping cars.

 I am a woman strongly determined by my own will.
 I know where I am going and no one will stand in my way.
 I am a purist and I am resolute.
 I have no fear and I fight.
 I have been to Afghanistan and I have lived in Pakistan for a year.
 On my own, yes!
 In the mind of Henrik the woman he’s about to see, must be a half-wild woman roaming up and down in her room.
 Yes, he is a bit alarmed.

 What he is seeing is less frightening to him, a little woman down on the floor, utterly stressed.
 Not knowing what to do.
 Yes, she needs a strong hand, leading to a solution to her problem.
 Little does Henrik know, indoctrinated by the words of Darryl.